MicrosoftDocs/fabric-docs/docs/data-warehouse/visual-query-editor.md

 ## Known limitations with Visual Query editor

 - You can only write DQL (not DDL or DML).
-- You can't currently open a visual query in Excel.
+- You can't currently open a visual query in Microsoft Excel.

 ## Next steps